 Based in Belgium, Niels graduated as a Masters in Audiovisual Arts at the Royal Institute for Theatre, Cinema & Sound in Brussels and as a Masters in Filmstudies & Visual Culture at the University of Antwerp.
 He’s currently the editor-in-chief of Kortfilm.be – the only short film magazine in Belgium – and NISI MASA‘s Head of the Debate Department.
-Niels works as a freelance film journalist/critic for several Belgian outlets and is an assistant programmer for festivals such as the Leuven International Short Film Festival.
+Niels works as a freelance film journalist/critic for several Belgian outlets and he’s one of the initiators of Talking Shorts, a platform for short film criticism.
+He’s also an assistant programmer for festivals such as the Leuven International Short Film Festival.
 He’s a member of the Belgian Film Press Union and FIPRESCI.

 Laurence Boyce has been working in the film industry for 20 years with a focus on short film.
 He began at the Leeds International Film Festival (UK) as a programmer and still works there to this day as an advisor.
 He currently works as the Head of Programme for PÖFF Shorts in Tallinn, Estonia.
 Aside from his festival duties, Laurence works as a journalist for outlets such as Screen International, Sight & Sound and Cineuropa.
 He is a member of BAFTA, the European Film Academy, the London Critics’ Circle and FIPRESCI (the International Federation of Film Critics).

 Based in Switzerland, John is the artistic director of the Internationale Kurzfilmtage Winterthur.
 He’s a founding member of Pro Short the Swiss Short Film Lobby, a programer at the Cinema Cameo in Winterthur and a Member of the Swiss Film Academy.
 He has a Master in Advanced Studies in Curating and published an issue of OnCurating with the title “The future of short films”.